frederic-perez/AmE-dictionary/data/dictionary.md

 __spell<sup>2</sup>__ _n_ :two::hammer: _Dry with clear spells, but cloudy later._
 __spellbound__ _adj_
 __spendolie__
+__spendthrift__ _n_ One who spends money recklessly or wastefully. _Syn_ scattergood, spend-all, spender _You talk as if a miser on Monday were always a spendthrift on Tuesday._
 __spew__ _v_ :seven::hammer: (spewed) _Carbon-spewing coal power plants._
 __Spider-Man__
 __spiel__ _n_ :two::hammer: